dustinpfister/blog_posts/_posts/python-built-in-functions.md

 ## 10 - Conclusion

 That is all for built in functions for now, if I get around to editing this post I will see about expanding some of these sections with even more examples of built in python functions.
-As of this writing I am still fairly new to using python, so I will want to gain some more expernece working out some real python examples in order to gain a better sense of what built in functions are used the most often, and thus desirce some more detailed examples.
+As of this writing I am still fairly new to using python, so I will want to gain some more experience working out some real python examples in order to gain a better sense of what built in functions are used the most often.
+Once I have a better sense of what I am using the most I can then add more examples of the built in functions that are the most important.